• There are no suggestions because the search field is empty.

 ." ~Paul Hokemeyer, PhD

-Navigating the unique nature of differing lifestyles, communication styles, work and school schedules, (including coordinating vacations), and living within the confines of a parenting plan requires heroic attention.
-Now add varying views of childrearing, financial management, and beliefs—whoa, that’s a lot to manage.
-Four years later, I’m still trying to figure it out!
+Navigating the unique nature of differing lifestyles, communication styles, work and school schedules (including coordinating vacations), and living within the confines of a parenting plan requires heroic attention.
+Now add varying parenting styles, financial management, and beliefs—whoa, that’s a lot to manage.

 Although the list of differences can be endless, having a starting point and deciding what is most important for your family is crucial.
 For my blended family’s journey, some specific topics had higher value; therefore, they were more crucial than others in building our family and protecting its sanctity—and sanity!